-further details of a course for choral singers led by Will Dawes
+further details of a course for choral singers led by Rory McCleery

 by Fillippo Lippi, Chippendale’s largest delivery of furniture, Adam decorations and a park, with public access, landscaped by Capability Brown.
 The Corsham Winter School will be held in the recently refurbished Victorian town hall, an excellent singing venue with good heating, lighting and acoustics.

 You arrange your own accommodation.
 Corsham has a range of places to stay: bed and breakfast houses in the town or surrounding countryside, pubs, comfortable hotels, self-catering

 cottages and the spare rooms of local supporters of the course.
 We will send you a list when you have accepted a place.
 The nearest railway stations are Chippenham and Bradford-on-Avon (the hyphens are necessary if you are dealing

 with it on the internet); National Express coaches from London Victoria and Heathrow stop on the edge of the town, making Heathrow as convenient an airport as Bristol.